 A bit further away?
 Flights arrive and depart daily from Hobart international airport.
 Then drive for 2 and a half hours towards Launceston to reach the Tamar Valley.

 Vineyards ranging from rustic to sophisticated, accompanied by picturesque scenery and delicious treats.
-There are more than 30 vineyards lining the shores of the valley, and we’ve put together our top 6 wineries for you to explore.
+There are more than 30 vineyards lining the shores of the valley, and we’ve put together our top 6 wineries & winemakers for you to enjoy.

 A down to earth winery situated in a prime location in Tamar Valley.
 After 15 years, Swinging Gate Vineyard has reopened with a new identity and you can sample the complex wines from vines that were planted over 20 years ago.
 A transformed machinery shed is now home to their Cellar Door and Day Spa, offering the public the chance to relax and enjoy the experience whilst overlooking the vineyards.
 Swinging Gate is a must-see on the Tamar Valley wine trail.